10 Top Tips for Training for Your First Marathon

 Tip 8: Start Fundraising NOW

 If you have a charity place, start fund raising NOW.
-Marathon fundraising targets are huge, so the sooner you start the sooner you’ll raise the cash you need.
+If your fundraising target is huge the sooner you start the sooner you’ll raise the cash you need.

 A cake sale and a car boot are easy ways to kick it off!